📺Monitor

 Entity name: The agent or application being monitored

-Input: The query being evaluated
+Input: The query/input being evaluated

 Output: The response being assessed